Caro Dawes: Early and private life

 Dawes was born Caro Blymyer in Cincinnati, Ohio in 1865.

-Caro Blymyer married Charles Dawes on January 24, 1889.
+She married Charles Dawes on January 24, 1889.
 They had two biological children in 1890 and 1892 and adopted two more in 1912 and 1914.
 After the death of their son Rufus in 1912, the Daweses retreated from social life and instead devoted much of their energies to charity work.

 Career

-During World War I, Dawes was involved in efforts to provide clothing to the 17th regiment of the Army Corps of Engineers, leading one newspaper to refer to her as "Mother of the Regiment.".
+During World War I, Dawes was involved in efforts to provide clothing to the 17th regiment of the Army Corps of Engineers, leading one newspaper to refer to her as "Mother of the Regiment".

 In 1907, Dawes was elected vice president of the board of directors of the Illinois Children's Home and Aid Society (ICAHS), a network of foster homes for children in Illinois.
 In 1909, she became assistant treasurer of the organization, a position which she held for twenty years.
 In 1915, Dawes co-founded the Evanston Cradle, which coordinated adoptions of orphaned children.

-While serving as Second Lady, Dawes disappointed some of the social elite of Washington, D.C. because she declined many social invitations.
-According to a 1928 report in the Morning Free Press, Nonetheless, it was observed that her "manner was sweet and gentle, her conversation cultured, and her dignity unimpeachable."
+While serving as Second Lady, Dawes disappointed some of the social elite of Washington, D.C. because she declined many social invitations, according to a 1928 report in the Morning Free Press.
+Nonetheless, it was observed that her "manner was sweet and gentle, her conversation cultured, and her dignity unimpeachable."